picoxr/access-g2-4ke-front-camera/README.md

 ## Description：

-- Access the front camera of the pico device

-Demo Main Code **GetPhoneCameraImageDemo.cs**
+- This demo shows how to access Pico G2 Pro camera in Unity project.
+Please refer to the codes in GetPhoneCameraImageDemo.cs script.
+-	Please note the demo is for Pico G2 Pro only.

 ## Usage：
 - Scene： Assets -> DemoScene -> GetPhoneCameraImageDemo

-- Pack Apk file, open in pico device, can see the camera screen
-- Demo apply to Pico G2 Pro